kaczla/list-lm/data/readme/model_links.md

 - [OpenLM](https://github.com/mlfoundations/open_lm) - OpenLM is a minimal but performative language modeling (LM) repository, aimed to facilitate research on medium sized LMs.
 - [OpenMoE](https://github.com/XueFuzhao/OpenMoE) - OpenMoE is a project aimed at igniting the open-source MoE community!
 We are releasing a family of open-sourced Mixture-of-Experts (MoE) Large Language Models.
 - [OSLO](https://github.com/EleutherAI/oslo) - OSLO is a framework that provides various GPU based optimization technologies for large-scale modeling.
 Features like 3D parallelism and kernel fusion which could be useful when training a large model are the key features.
+- [Pints Train](https://github.com/Pints-AI/1.5-Pints) - Pints Train is a compact LLM pretrained in 9 days by using high quality data.
 - [Pretrained Language Model](https://github.com/huawei-noah/Pretrained-Language-Model) - Pretrained language model and its related optimization techniques developed by Huawei Noah's Ark Lab.
 - [RouteLLM](https://github.com/lm-sys/RouteLLM) - RouteLLM is a framework for serving and evaluating LLM routers.
 - [RWKV](https://github.com/BlinkDL/RWKV-LM) - RWKV is a RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer: great performance, fast inference, saves VRAM, fast training, "infinite" ctx_len, and free sentence embedding.